Welcome

 Why did you become a therapist?

-types of mental health journeys.
-It reinforced my beliefs that I still have a lot to learn, and my goal is to keep learning and growing while helping others on their own mental health journeys.
+During my internship, I was able to work with a large variety of clients, and gain some real insight into different types of therapy.
+It reinforced my beliefs that I still have a lot to learn, and my goal is to keep learning and growing while helping others on their own therapy journey.

 What type of clients are you most excited to work with?